kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/_index.md

 chapter: true
 ---

-The features documented here consist of plugins that compose various levels of propreitary versions of DefectDojo.
+Upon popular request, DefectDojo released proprietary SaaS and on premise versions of the complete DefectDojo software in 2022.
+These commercial versions of DefectDojo include support for implementation, best practices, bug fixes, and the features described in the **Proprietary Plugins** documentation sections.

+![Dark Mode Dashboard](../../images/dm-dashboard.png)

 For additional information, please see our [pricing page](https://www.defectdojo.com/pricing).

-![Dark Mode Dashboard](../../images/dm-dashboard.png)